michaeldavid1999/michaeldavid1999/README.md

-## Hey there 👋 , I'm Michael!
+## Hey there 👋, I'm Michael!

-I am a full stack developer based in the USA 🌐 with a particular interest in blockchain, cryptocurrencies and cybersecurity.
+I am a full-stack developer based in the USA 🌐 with a particular interest in blockchain, cryptocurrencies and cybersecurity.

 <p align="left">
   <a href="https://github.com/michaeldavid1999/michaeldavid1999">